markcollinscope/RUBY-MARS-ROVER-ARTICLE-SUPPORT-CODE/README.md

 	- e.g 0,0, N - Bottom left facing North.
 	_ Can't go below 0,0

-o To control the Rover Nasa sends a simple string of letters. o These are:
+* To control the Rover Nasa sends a simple string of letters.
+* These are:
 	- L - Turn left (90 degrees, so direction N becomes W)
 	- R - ditto but right
 	- M - move forward place (e.g. if at 2,3,N will end up at 2,4 N)